Skip to content

 Treatment: surgery or antibiotics?

-Surgery (appendicectomy) remains the standard treatment and is almost always performed laparoscopically (using keyhole surgery).
+Surgery (appendicectomy) remains the most commonly used treatment in Denmark and is usually performed laparoscopically (keyhole surgery).
 The procedure takes 30-60 minutes, and most people can be discharged 1-2 days later [8].

 When should you seek urgent medical attention?

-- Persistent abdominal pain on your right-hand side for more than 4-6 hours
+• Persistent abdominal pain on the right side for more than 4-6 hours

-- Abdominal pain accompanied by a fever, nausea, and vomiting
+• Abdominal pain accompanied by fever, nausea and vomiting

 After the operation